marcelocra/config/README.md

 ## Files in the top level folder

-These files work in both those systems.
+These files work on both those systems.

 ### `.gitconfig`

 Locations (most likely... need to review):

-- Windows: C:\Users\$env:USERNAME\.gitconfig
+- Windows: `C:\Users\$env:USERNAME\.gitconfig`
-- Linux: /home/$USER/.gitconfig
+- Linux: `/home/$USER/.gitconfig`

-### `.gitignore`

-I put this here because I tested (and am testing) with a number of different ways to setup these dotfiles.
-Leaving it for now :).

 ### `Preferences.sublime-settings`

-Say whatever you want, Sublime Text is the best **notepad.exe** there is.
+Say whatever you want, Sublime Text is the best notepad there is.
 I use it as such and this is my configuration file.

 I don't use it as a full text editor, so no extensions and the like.